 Her client list is extensive.
 Listings include a wide range: health care professionals, hospitals, and counseling organizations; human resource management; educational organizations from Head Start to school boards and universities; government agencies at the state and national level; businesses large and small; and American Indian organizations.

 With a name like Cheewa, there has to be something different going on—and there is.
 She says it best herself: "My father is Modoc Indian and my mother is the daughter of German immigrants, which is why I look Italian—it’s the way the genes move!”
 As a published author, much of her research and writing is on the Native American.

-Although addressing contemporary, cutting edge business and training issues, Cheewa often uses Native American thinking to illustrate a point.
+Although addressing contemporary, forward-looking, and progressive business and self-development issues, Cheewa often uses American Indian philosophy to illustrate a point.
 She creates a feel for diversity in a very subtle way.
 Cheewa was born on the Klamath Indian Reservation, Oregon, and is enrolled with the Modoc Tribe of Oklahoma.

 A former television anchorwoman and reporter, Cheewa is the recipient of seven UPI (United Press International) awards.
-She has been awarded the National Golden Mike Award for excellence in television production in the interest of youth.
+She has been awarded the National Television Golden Mike Award for excellence in television production in the interest of youth.
 She has most recently been associated with PBS Sacramento, CA, KVIE-TV.

 Cheewa is degreed in the area of communication with graduate work in education.
-She is a credentialed teacher.
+She is a credentialed educator.